A Guide to the Best and Most Famous Art Galleries in Paris

 Musée de l’Orangerie

-If you just can’t get enough of the Impressionists, then make your way across to the left bank of the Seine where you’ll find the Musée d’Orsay.
+If you just can’t get enough of the Impressionists, then make your way across to the Left Bank of the Seine, where you’ll find the Musée d’Orsay.
 The museum holds mainly French art dating from 1848 to 1914, including paintings, sculptures, furniture, and photography.
 It also houses the largest collection of impressionist and post-impressionist masterpieces in the world.
 Once a train station, the platforms became too short for use in the 1900s and the building was converted.
 The fifth floor features a famous clock, through which you can admire a view of Paris.

 Palais de Tokyo

-Off the beaten track – independents art galleries in Paris
+Independent art galleries in Paris